renacto/zx-code-challenge/README.md

 ## Providing the service locally
 1. Fill the `db.mongo.url` entry of  `etc/server.ini` file with the desired (be it local or cloud) MongoDB instance url to be used.
 2. Browse to `lib/config` and run `node import.js` to load the file containing the pdvs into the database.
-3. Browse back to root project directory and run `node server.js` to start the app locally.
+3. Browse back to the root project directory and run `node server.js` to start the app locally.
 4. Browse `http://localhost:3000/graphql` to acess the GraphQL UI.

 ## Testing

-While the app is running, run `npm test` to execute a test suite on the provided service.
+While the app is running, run in the root project directory `npm test` to execute a test suite on the provided service.